cdambert/github-example/README.md

 # Capstone Project
-This notebook will be mainly for the IBM Data Science Certification Capstone Project
+This github is for my project for IBM Data Science Professional Certifications